Hakimbek/my-git-notes/Staging_Commits/Init/README.md

 ## Create a Repository and Directory Together
 The git init command allows us to create a new blank repository and a directory together.
 The empty repository .git is created under the directory.
 Suppose I want to create a blank repository with a project name, then we can do so by the git init command.
 Consider the below command
 ```
-$ git init NewDirectory
+$ git init myDirectory
 ```

 ![directory](image/directory.png)

-In above command will create an empty *.git* repository under a directory named NewDirectory.
+In above command will create an empty *.git* repository under a directory named myDirectory.